elsie-dev/L6-terraform/README.md

 Creating Terraform manifest to deploy 1 instance Confirm an instance is running
 Creating a new manifest to deploy 20 instances.
-Deploying Loadbalancer
+Deploying load balancer
-Command to destroy resources
+Command to destroy the previously created resources.